Plutonomicon/plutarch-plutus/docs/TYPES.md

 This is a typed way of representing [`BuiltinData`/`Data`](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-data.md).
 It is highly encouraged you use `PAsData` to keep track of what "species" of `Data` value you actually have. `Data` can be a `Constr` (for sum of products - ADTs), `Map` (for wrapping assoc maps of Data to Data), `List` (for wrapping builtin lists of data), `I` (for wrapping builtin integers), and `B` (for wrapping builtin bytestrings).

 Consider a function that takes in and returns a `B` data value - aka `ByteString` as a `Data` value.
-If you use the direct Plutarch synonym to `Data` - `PData`, you'd have-
+If you use the direct Plutarch synonym to `Data` - `PData`, you'd have:

 ```hs
 foo :: Term s (PData :--> PData)
 ```

 That's not very informative - you have no way to ensure that you're actually working with `B` data values.
-You could use `PAsData` instead-
+You could use `PAsData` instead:

 ```hs
 foo :: Term s (PAsData PByteString :--> PAsData PByteString)